 No. You may register with no party affiliation by checking the "No party affiliation" box under Party Affiliation if you do not wish to designate a political party.
 However, if you wish to vote in partisan races in primary elections, you must be registered with that political party at least 29 days prior to the election.

 How do I change my party affiliation?

-Party affiliations may be changed by submitting a Voter Registration Application with the changes noted or by sending the Supervisor of Elections a signed written notice that contains the voter's date of birth or voter registration number.
+Party affiliations may be changed by submitting a Voter Registration Application with the changes noted or completing the online voter registration application.
 Party changes must be received no later than 29 days before a partisan primary election to be eligible to vote in that party’s primary.

 I was a registered voter elsewhere in Florida and I just moved to Pinellas County.
 Do I have to re-register to vote?

-No. The statewide Florida Voter Registration System allows a registered voter to change his/her address within the state by notifying the Supervisor of Elections of an address change by phone or email and providing the voter's date of birth.
+No. The statewide Florida Voter Registration System allows a registered voter to change his/her address within the state by notifying the Supervisor of Elections of an address change by phone or email and providing the voter's date of birth, and Florida DL/ID number or the last four digits of the voter's social security number.
 A voter can also update his/her address on a Voter Registration Application with the changes noted.
 A voter may also update his/her address at the polling place on Election Day, if moving within the state of Florida.

 What if I just moved within the county?
 How do I update my address?